-Page 2 of 3 - But again, don't think for a minute that Price's Red Devils will merely show up Friday night.
+But again, don't think for a minute that Price's Red Devils will merely show up Friday night.
 Wayne will get Ravenswood's best shot—and then some.

 The Pioneers have averaged scoring 52 points per game through two games, while the Red Devils are averaging 41 points per game.
 Wayne has allowed just 9.5 points per game.
 Ravenswood has averaged allowing 22 points, although that average is skewed by special teams' breakdowns resulting in two kickoff return TDs allowed last weekend at Roane County.

 Something will have to give Friday night at Flinn Field.
 If one defense doesn't dominate, the game could become a shoot-out.
 And that would be fine with Ravenswood's young guns.